munechika-koyo/smartdoor_host/README.md

 `settings_dev.py` is a setting file written about Django configurations for development.

-## WebAPI authentication for Smartdoor client
+## Authenticate an IDm for Smartdoor client with the web API

-In order for smartdoor client to use the registration informantion to authenticate an IDm, this web sever offers the WebAPI mode.
+In order for a smartdoor client to authenticate an detected IDm, this web sever offers the useful WebAPIs.
-Access the this smartdoor host address adding the "authenticate" endpoint (like http://\<host ip address\>/authenticate/), and send the IDm information using html POST method with json format:
+Access the keymanagement host address adding the `authenticate` endpoint (like http://\<host ip address\>/authenticate/), and send the IDm in the following json format using html POST method:
 ```json
 {"idm": "xxxaaayyyzzz"}
 ```

 Before sending the above json data, it is required to obtain the CSRF token with html GET methd and apply it to the POST html header.

-If the IDm is authenticated, the following json data responsed:
+If the IDm is authenticated, the following json data is responsed:
 ```json
 {
     "auth": "valid",